 Customisable user interface

 Though choosing the colours for your events is not unique to Samsung Calendar, colour adjustment is.
 Your colours can be any of four intensities, depending on your preferences.
 For the month view, you can choose to remove the colour for your short events (anything lasting less than a day is considered short, in Samsung Calendar).
 It’s better to turn this off because it helps to differentiate short events from long ones (at least that’s my preference).
-The app, by default, highlights long events.
+By default, the app highlights long events.

-You can also adjust the font size of your events, from five options.
-The extra small font size is ridiculously tiny, even for anyone with decent eyesight.
-The largest looks normal, which kind of makes the customisation pointless.
+You can also choose one of five font sizes for your events.
+The extra-small font size is ridiculously tiny, even for anyone with decent eyesight.
+The largest one looks normal, which kind of makes the customisation pointless.

 Integrates with Samsung Weather

 In Samsung Calendar, you can quickly check out weather information, which is helpful when planning outdoor events and activities.
 For the weather to appear in the app, you have to first add a weather forecast widget to your home screen.
 Samsung Calendar then adds a yellow dot below the dates in your calendar.
 To see the weather information, tap on the dot or swipe up from the bottom of the screen.
 It’s not a lot of information, but it’s better than nothing.

 We can’t talk about top features without mentioning an app’s massive drawbacks; every app has them.
 Here are a few features we’d like to see added to Samsung Calendar: